omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - maybe in get earliest scheduled date use: youngest = min(i.date_completed for i in self.dates_to_be_completed.all() if i.date_completed > timezone.localtime(timezone.now()).date()
+        - figure out a way to order by this function ^
 - run remove_dates_to_be_completed_in_past() on instances everyday.
         - the reason this needs to be done is if someone has a workout scheduled in the future and in the past it will show up first on the scheduled workouts list and have a scheduled for date in the past.